beberlei/metrics/README.md

                 username: foo
                 password: bar

-This adds providers to the Metrics registry.
+This adds collectors to the Metrics registry.
 The functions are automatically included in the Bundle class so that in your code you can just start using the convenience functions.
 Metrics are also added as services: